NervanaSystems/ngraph/ABOUT.md

 #### Bridge

-Starting from the top of the stack, nGraph receives a computational graph from a deep learning framework such as TensorFlow* or MXNet.
-The computational graph is converted to nGraph internal representation by a bridge created for corresponding framework.
+Starting from the top of the stack, nGraph receives a computational graph from a deep learning framework such as TensorFlow* or MXNet*.
+The computational graph is converted to an nGraph internal representation by a bridge created for the corresponding framework.

-An nGraph bridge examines the whole graph to pattern match subgraphs which it knows how to execute, and these subgraphs are encapsulated.
+An nGraph bridge examines the whole graph to pattern match subgraphs which nGraph knows how to execute, and these subgraphs are encapsulated.
 Parts of the graph that are not encapsulated will default to framework implementation when executed.

 #### nGraph Core

-nGraph uses a strongly-typed and platform-neutral :abbr:`Intermediate Representation (IR)` to construct a "stateless" computational graph.
-Each node, or op, in the graph corresponds to one :term:`step` in a computation, where each step produces zero or more tensor outputs from zero or more tensor inputs.
+nGraph uses a strongly-typed and platform-neutral `Intermediate Representation (IR)` to construct a "stateless" computational graph.
+Each node, or op, in the graph corresponds to one `step` in a computation, where each step produces zero or more tensor outputs from zero or more tensor inputs.

-This allows nGraph to apply its state of art optimizations instead of having to follow how framework implements op execution, memory management, data layouts, etc.
+This allows nGraph to apply its state of art optimizations instead of having to follow how a particular framework implements op execution, memory management, data layouts, etc.

 In addition, using nGraph IR allows faster optimization delivery for many of the supported frameworks.
-For example, if nGraph optimizes ResNet for TensorFlow, the same optimization can be readily applied to MXNet or ONNX implementations of ResNet.
+For example, if nGraph optimizes ResNet* for TensorFlow*, the same optimization can be readily applied to MXNet* or ONNX* implementations of ResNet*.

 #### Hybrid Transformer